Applying for Aid

 -

-The college school code is what the Department of Education will use to identify to which college(s) to forward your FAFSA information.
+The college school code is what the Department of Education will use to identify to which college(s) to send your FAFSA information to.

 -